chungkang/MCA/README.md

 The workflow is based on [QGIS Tutorials and Tips - Multi Criteria Overlay Analysis (QGIS3)](https://www.qgistutorials.com/en/docs/3/multi_criteria_overlay.html)

 Download data with Google Earth Engine Script with the [Sample Code](https://colab.research.google.com/drive/1uMmtVNNbjE_4-qoH3WjihAMtjb1P1fSv?usp=sharing) of Google Colab
+* This sample code is based on tutorial by the YouTuber ['GeoDev'](https://www.youtube.com/watch?v=7fC7YqhoOPE) .
+Please refer to the video for quidance on using the 'geemap' library.

 ![flowchart](flowchart.png)